RobGibbens/ResilientServices/post/post.md

 Here we are declaring that our remote api will return json, and there are two "methods" (resources) that we can call.
 The first method is an HTTP GET call to the /conferences endpoint.
 The second method is also an HTTP GET, and it passes an argument as part of the url to get a single conference.

-Once we have the interface defined, using it is as easy as this
+Once we have the interface defined, using it is as easy as this:

 ```language-csharp
 var tekconfApi = RestService.For<ITekConfApi>("http://api.tekconf.com/v1");